Mowing in Summer Heat

 - If you choose to water your lawn, optimize the effectiveness of irrigation systems.
 Irrigating before sunrise allows water to soak the soil surface.
 Water is not lost to evaporation and runoff.

 - If there are areas that are annually plagued by high sun and poor growth, consider planting trees, shrubs or even hardscape features.
-Spring is a great time to plant and removing highly stressed areas will promote a stronger root system throughout your entire lawn.
+Removing highly stressed areas will promote a stronger root system throughout your entire lawn.

 - Loosen mulch around trees and shrubs.
 After a spring and early summer of heavy rainfall, mulch beds are compacted.
 Loosening the mulch in these beds cools the roots of trees and shrubbery.